aegoroff/solv/README.md

 **manually**:

 Download the pre-compiled binaries from the [releases](https://github.com/aegoroff/solv/releases) and copy to the desired location.
+RPM and DEB packages are available to install under RedHat or Debian based Linux distros.